 Prior to COVID-19, we conducted most initial divorce consultations in person at our Fort Worth family law firm—because that’s just the way it’s always been done.
 During the spring 2020 lockdown, in-person consults simply were not an option, so phone and videoconference consults became the norm.

-The new virtual process has improved efficiencies, and it’s also reduced turnaround time needed to address client needs.
+The new virtual process has improved efficiencies, and it’s also reduced the turnaround time needed to address client needs.
 (If an in-person consultation is a must, we’re happy to arrange that for you.)

 Most of our clients love the new virtual format.
 Not only does it save time (you don’t need to drive to the lawyer’s office or take time off of work), clients say it’s much less stressful, and they feel less pressure to make a decision about hiring an attorney—which is a good thing.

 Again, we can’t stress enough the importance of hiring a divorce lawyer who is a good fit for you.
-In fact, if we don’t believe our firm is a good fit for you—we don’t agree on strategy, personalities don’t mesh, etc.—we won’t take your case.
+In fact, if we don’t believe our firm is a good fit for you—we don’t agree on a strategy, personalities don’t mesh, etc.—we won’t take your case.
 We will explain why, and you will walk away with specific, actionable legal advice—but we won’t take your case.

 Interested in scheduling a legal consultation with a family law firm in Tarrant County?